neneeye/alx-low_level_programming/0x18-dynamic_libraries/README.md

-# 0x18.
-C - Dynamic libraries

-This Project was done during Full Stack Software Engineering studies at ALX school The aim is to learn about dynamic and shared libraries in **C language**

-## Technologies
-* C files are complied using `gcc 4.8.4`
-* C files are written according to C90 standard
-* tested on Ubuntu 14.04 LTS

-## Files

-All of the following files are programs written in C:

 | Filename | Description |
 | -------- | ----------- |
 | `libdynamic.so` | Dynamic library that contains many functions |